 Wear a mask around others if you are not feeling well, have had a recent sick contact, or are at a higher risk of infection.

-Follow the university’s COVID-19 protocols and get tested when you have symptoms, and follow the recommendations of what to do if you test positive or are a close contact.
+Follow the university’s infectious disease protocols and seek medical evaluation if you are not feeling well.
+Follow recommendations of what to do if you test positive.

 Sickness can occur even when taking the utmost precautions.
 If you are not feeling well, please seek medical evaluation.
 If you are a student, visit the Student Health Center website for information on services and appointment scheduling.
 If you are a faculty or staff member, visit Occupational Health.